mpmont/blog.marcomonteiro.net/all_collections/_posts/2012-06-09-ci-presenter-library-for-codeigniter.md

 ---
 layout: post
 title: Ci-presenter library for Codeigniter
 date: 2012-06-09
 tag: ci,codeigniter,screencasts
-description: <iframe src="https://player.vimeo.com/video/43767192?color=ffffff" width="600" height="375" frameborder="0" webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe>

-For a long time I’ve been using Jamie Rumbelow view presenters and after his presentation at Ciconf (London 2012) I noticed that
+description: For a long time I’ve been using Jamie Rumbelow view presenters and after his presentation at Ciconf (London 2012) I noticed that
 author: Marco Monteiro
 categories: [ci,codeigniter,screencasts]
 ---

-<iframe src="https://player.vimeo.com/video/43767192?color=ffffff" width="600" height="375" frameborder="0" webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe>
+<iframe src="https://player.vimeo.com/video/43767192?color=ffffff" width="100%" height="375" frameborder="0" webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe>

 For a long time I’ve been using Jamie Rumbelow view presenters and after his presentation at Ciconf (London 2012) I noticed that a lot of people started using his code including my buddy David Wosnitza.
 After a while David started using the presenters in a even more clever way.
 He showed me his code and we agreed that it was time to create a library inspired in Jamie’s work.